 What’s a Good SEER Rating?

-The Department of Energy regulations require that all split-system central air conditioners installed in the Southwest, which includes Arizona, must have a SEER of at least 14.
+The Department of Energy regulations requires that all split-system central air conditioners installed in the Southwest, which includes Arizona, must have a SEER of at least 14.
 This is slightly higher than the national standard due to the greater need for efficient cooling in our region.
-In order to have an Energy Star rating, an air conditioner must have a SEER of at least 14.5.
+To have an Energy Star rating, an air conditioner must have a SEER of at least 14.5.

 How Do I Pick the Right Air Conditioner?

 Need help choosing and installing a new air conditioner?
-El Indio AC Heating and Cooling at 623-907-1470 to learn more about SEER ratings and how they impact efficiency.
+El Indio AC at 623-253-9220 to learn more about SEER ratings and how they impact efficiency.